 We Need Your Help!

-Welcome to Move-a-thonTCI, a 5k, 10k and ½ marathon event.
+Welcome to Move-a-thonTCI, a 5k, 10k, ½ marathon and marathon event.
 This year, we are very excited to add our inaugural full marathon to our existing distances!
 We understand that without awesome volunteers, none of this would be possible, so we need your help.
 We need you before, during and after the event.
 Volunteering is a great way to give back and support our runners, so we invite you to get involved!!
 Please contact us at firstname.lastname@example.org and indicate your area of interest for volunteering from the list below.
 Please also provide your name, address, date of birth, phone number, email address and t-shirt size.

 All of our volunteers will be given Move-a-thonTCI T-shirts to be worn when volunteering so you can be easily identified.

 *Volunteers must be 18 or older to be on their own unless prior permission has been given by the race director.

 - Greeter: You will be stationed at the entrance to welcome visitors to the event.
 You will direct participants to the various stations: packet and T-shirts pick up for pre-registered participants or the registration areas for the various distances.
 You will also be responsible for telling the participants about the Health fair and exhibit tables that will be set up right after the event.